The Influence of Contrast and Temporal Expansion on the Marching-on-in-Time Contrast Current Density Volume Integral Equation: Conclusion

-To illustrate that the Dirac-delta test function in combination with the cubic spline temporal basis function leads to unstable MOT-scheme, let us look at discretization of a cube with a permittivity approaching one, i.e. $\varepsilon_m \rightarrow 1$ for $m = 1,\ldots,M$.
+\appendixx{Dirac-delta test and spline temporal basis function} To illustrate that the Dirac-delta test function in combination with the cubic spline temporal basis function leads to unstable MOT-scheme, let us look at discretization of a cube with a permittivity approaching one, i.e. $\varepsilon_m \rightarrow 1$ for $m = 1,\ldots,M$.
 In that case, there is no interaction between voxels nor between the different Cartesian components of the current density in a single voxel, i.e. only the identity-term in Equation~\eqref{eq:Zblocks} remains with $T(n\Delta t) = \frac{1}{6},\frac{2}{3},\frac{1}{6}$ for $n = 0,1,2$ and zero for all other integers $n$~\cite{VanTWout2013}.
 Therefore, the MOT-JVIE~\eqref{eq:MOT-JVIE} can be updated per voxel and per Cartesian direction and the update scheme simplifies to

 The companion-matrix eigenvalues belonging to this MOT-scheme are $\lambda_1 = -2-\sqrt{3}$ and $\lambda_2 =-2+\sqrt{3}$.
 As $|\lambda_1|>1$, the scheme admits an exponentially increasing solution when the TDJVIE is discretized with the cubic spline temporal basis function and the Dirac-delta test function.